Pipelines¶

 Start Testing¶

 On the Pipeline editing page, you can test the already filled parsing rules by inputting data in the Sample Parsing Test.
-If the parsing rules do not match, an error prompt result will be returned.
-Sample parsing test is not mandatory, and the test data is saved synchronously after the test.
+If the parsing rules do not match, an error prompt will be returned.
+Sample parsing test is optional, and the tested data will be saved synchronously.

 Terminal Command Line Debugging¶

-In addition to debugging Pipelines on the console, you can also debug Pipelines through terminal command lines.
+In addition to debugging Pipelines in the console, you can also debug Pipelines via terminal command line.

 For more details, refer to How to Write Pipeline Scripts.